This post contains affiliate links. Please read my disclosure for more info.

 Did you know that, according to Gallup, the average American wishes they weighed around 15 pounds lighter?

-Now I wasn’t super skinny either, but those extra 15-ish pounds just didn’t look good on me.
-And I’d always wondered why I couldn’t be like those girls who could eat anything they wanted and still stay super slim.
+I wasn’t super skinny either, but those extra 15-ish pounds just didn’t look good on me.
+And I’d always wondered how some girls could eat anything while staying super slim.